sabertazimi/awesome-notes/programming/web/react/webpackBasicNotes.md

       poolParallelJobs: 50,

       // name of the pool
-      // can be used to create different pools with elsewise identical options
+      // can be used to create different pools with elseWise identical options
       name: 'my-pool',
     },
   },